 Best High Wattage Portable Generator

-If you need a ton of power in your generator, the Generac 15,000 watt portable generator is the best we found among U.S. manufacturers.
+If you need a ton of power in your generator, Dayton makes some great high wattage models.
+The one we really like is the 6,500W model, mainly because of its versatility.
 For unexpected power outages, this portable generator has enough power to run your large appliances, security system, sump pump, lights, and other small appliances throughout the house.
 It’s also great for use on a job site or campground that requires a lot of power.
-A sturdy steel tube exterior prevents damage to the wonderfully constructed OHVI (overhead valve industrial) engine inside.
+A sturdy steel tube exterior prevents damage to the engine inside.
 The engine and oil filter are constructed nicely on this generator for longer engine life, and it has some nice safeguards on it too, like a low oil automatic shutdown to prevent engine damage and a maintenance alert system.
+The only downside is similar to MI-T-M generators – the engine manufacturer inside the generator can vary.

 Things we like: